 - UK citizenship and indefinite leave to remain fees

 Who can get UK citizenship or permanent residence, UK?

-While the UK is still an EU member country, different conditions apply for citizens from EU/EFTA countries who currently have freedom to live and work in the UK.
+While the UK is still an EU member country, different conditions apply for citizens from EU/EFTA countries.
 If you are an EU/EFTA citizen, or a relative or partner of an EU/EFTA citizen, see our guide to EU/EFTA citizens moving to the UK for more information.

-If you are a non-EU/EFTA citizen, you can apply to settle in the UK with indefinite leave to remain if you have lived legally in the UK for 5 years on any of the following UK visas:
+If you are a non-EU/EFTA citizen, you can apply to settle in the UK with indefinite leave to remain if you have lived legally in the UK for five years on any of the following visas:

-- Tier 1, Tier 2, Tier 5 (International Agreement) or Domestic Worker work visa
+- Tier 1, Tier 2, Tier 5, or Domestic Worker visa

 - Ancestry visa